imx motor tests

 with one click

-The imx standard tests for electric motor tests basically consist of an automated test sequence and an evaluation of the measured data.
+The imx standard test types for electric motor tests basically consist of an automated test sequence and measurement data evaluation.

-During a test sequence, different load profiles or load points are applied, for example.
-The speeds, torques, etc. that have to be achieved can be parameterized, so that motors with different voltage levels and speed/torque ranges can be tested with one test sequence.
-Parameterization is done via the configurator of our test stand software imx OMEGA (read more).
-The raw data is recorded during the test and then automatically evaluated.
+During a test, for example, different load profiles or load points of an electric motor are applied.
+The speeds, torques etc. to be achieved can be parameterised so that electric motors with different voltage levels and speed/torque ranges can be tested with one test type.
+Parameterisation is done via the configurator of our imx OMEGA test bench software .
+The raw data is recorded during the test and then analysed automatically.

-The evaluation can also be parameterized, for example, different PDF templates can be created and selected and load points of particular interest can be defined and evaluated.
-The evaluation can be performed either automatically after a test sequence or manually in a separate program.
-The results are documented in a PDF report or can optionally be stored in a database or in alternative data formats.
+The evaluation can also be parameterised, for example various PDF templates can be created and selected and load points of particular interest can be defined and evaluated.
+The evaluation can be executed automatically following a test run or manually in a separate program.
+The results are recorded in a PDF report or can optionally be saved in a database or in alternative data formats.

 For a better overview, the test types can be divided into the following categories.